relaypro-open/liet/README.md

 1) Liet embraces side effects.
 2) A resource will never be created or destroyed more than once.
 3) All resources are destroyed automatically when the calling process exits.
-4) Your LSG code can pull information seamlesslesly, without you having to plumb through a `State` structure through function calls.
+4) Your LRG code can pull information seamlesslesly, without you having to plumb through a `State` structure through function calls.
 5) Resources are executed concurrently where possible.